ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

 **Lots of detritus**

+Note that detritus does not tell us where a bloom occurred, it just tells us where the organic matter ends up.

 **Depth**

 This is a bonus section about depth, based on prior results.
 Figure ??? is an image I shared a few weeks ago.
 They are 2D histograms of DO minima depth vs. DO minima concentration.